lokhithv/cryptography-algorithms/README.md

 README.txt -> Project documentation (this file)

+Output:

+The outputs of the 13 algorithms are listed in screenshots folder

 Notes:
 The Hill cipher requires the key matrix to be invertible mod 26.
 The program checks for this and prompts if the matrix is invalid.